 Hysterical news stories about the rise of tutoring, the death of childhood, the tiger parent and the super tutor seem to dominate the media discourse surrounding tutoring.
-A common statistic often used to back up these stories is the claim that around 1 in 4 children are receiving tuition (derived from a study by the Sutton Trust).
+A common statistic often used to back up these stories is the claim that around 1 in 4 children is receiving tuition (derived from a study by the Sutton Trust).

 Media reports on private tuition tend not to differentiate between children receiving one-to-one tuition in their home, and those visiting a tuition centre.
 Yet it seems that there is a growing, unreported demand for group private tuition.
 It is also conveniently sensationalist to say that private tuition is all about rich parents employing super tutors to give their offspring an unfair leg up in the world, but how different does the story sound when we realise that children from diverse backgrounds receive tuition?